2027 Africa Cup of Nations bids: Bids

-Initially a joint bid with Namibia, but on 19 April 2022, Namibia pulled out after the national government failed to approve on a budget.
+Initially a joint bid with Namibia, but on 19 April 2022, Namibia pulled out after the national government failed to approve a budget.
 After that, Botswana entered as a solo bid, before joining up with Zambia just before the vote after Zambia withdrew from the 2025 Africa Cup of Nations bidding process.
 Botswana supposedly spent 61 million Pula in order to receive the hosting rights.